 However, the court will step in if:

-• There was no consideration at all.
+There is no consideration at all.